vcmi/vcmi/docs/players/Installation_Android.md

 - Latest release as .apk file: <https://github.com/vcmi/vcmi/releases/latest>
 - Daily builds (unstable): <https://builds.vcmi.download/branch/develop/Android/>

-## Installing Heroes III data files
+## Step 2: Installing Heroes III data files

 - Install Heroes III on your PC or extract Heroes III data files from gog installer
 - Connect your device to PC and enable file transfer.
 - Copy "Data", "Maps" and "Mp3" from Heroes III to any folder on  mobile device, then open VCMI, select Heroes III data import option, then select the folder where you copied Heroes III data.

-## Troubleshooting / well known issues
+## Troubleshooting / known issues

 ### The game crashes on start